bric3/bric3.github.io/_posts/2020-04-01-manage_dotfiles_with_chezmoi.md

 * The lines starting with a minus `-` comes from the _target_ files, i.e. the files in the `$HOME` directory.
-* The lines starting with a plus `+` comes from the _source_ files, i.e. the files in the `$HOME` directory.
+* The lines starting with a plus `+` comes from the _source_ files, i.e. the files in the `chezmoi` internal directory.

-Knowing the above, this output can be understood as, source files only have the `man` entry, and the local file have `man osx`.
+Knowing the above, this output can be understood as, the source file only have the `man` plugin entry on that line, while the local file have `man osx` plugin entries on that same line.

+Now let's look at the output of two other commands:

-* `chezmoi apply` will change the local target `.zshrc` file converge to what's in the source file, i.e. after executing `chezmoi apply`, the file will only have the `man` entry.
+* `chezmoi apply` will apply the source file to their local target, e.g. the `.zshrc` file will converge to what's in the source file, once `chezmoi apply` has been executed, this file will only declare the `man` plugin.

   ```bash
   ❯ chezmoi apply --verbose --dry-run ~/.zshrc